Computer Animation Schools Can Boost Your Earning Power

 Compared to the salaries of other art, design and entertainment professionals, animators' wages measure up favorably.
 Earnings may vary, however, depending on what industry you work for:

-Sources: U.S. Bureau of Labor Statistics wage data published March 27, 2012; Computer Software Engineers; Art Directors; Producers and Directors; Multimedia Artists and Animators; Film and Video Editors; Set and Exhibit Designers; Graphic Designers.
+Sources: U.S. Bureau of Labor Statistics Occupational Outlook Handbook, 2016-17; Software Developers; Art Directors; Producers and Directors; Multimedia Artists and Animators; Film and Video Editors; Set and Exhibit Designers; Graphic Designers.

 Ultimately, though, salary is just one factor to consider in your selection of a computer animation degree.
 Your choice of career path should also reflect your interests, your talents, and, of course, the job market.
 Luckily, computer animation is a growing field, so if you plan to be an animator, don't hesitate: research computer animation schools today!